kidasijunior10/My-Portofolio/README.md

 - **Tailwind CSS** - For when you want to style faster than your coffee cools down
 - **Framer Motion** - Smooth animations that make your eyes happy
 - **TypeScript** - Because we're not savages who write plain JavaScript
-- **i18n** - Bilingual magic (English & French) because why speak one language when you can confuse people in two?

 ### 🎯 **The Sections That Tell My Story**
 - **Hero Section** - Where I introduce myself with the confidence of someone who just finished their third coffee